Can I have an ESA in a college dorm?

 Why college housing is covered by the FHA

-The Fair Housing Act applies to most types of residential housing - including college dormitories and campus apartments.
+The Fair Housing Act applies to most types of residential housing - including college dormitories, campus apartments, and university-operated off-campus housing.
 This means students with a qualifying mental health disability have the right to request reasonable accommodation to keep an ESA in campus housing, regardless of the school's standard no-pet policy.

-- Receive your placement decision: If approved, housing will arrange your placement in appropriate accommodation.
-Some schools have designated ESA floors or buildings.
+- Receive your placement decision: If approved, housing services will arrange your placement.
+Some schools designate specific ESA-friendly buildings, floors, or room types.
+You may or may not have a choice in placement.

 What your school can require

-- Conduct an individualized assessment of whether the specific animal poses any direct threat
+- An individualized assessment of whether the specific animal poses a direct threat to other residents or would cause substantial property damage

 What your school cannot require